 A New Career In A New Town is a lively instrumental to end this side, nothing like the sombre, atmospheric material that we would be presented with on the other side, driven along by some catchy synthesiser, thumping regular drums, crashing percussion and some distant harmonica.

 The instrumental side is a masterpiece of ambient, sombre instrumentation, full of synthesiser sounds, weird noises, bleak keyboards and an overwhelmingly oppressive atmosphere.
 This is where the album turned from orange to dark.
 This is what perplexed fans at the time.
 In the ensuing years, of course, it has been hailed as work of genius.
 I'm not sure about that.
 I think Bowie and Eno just struck on something that they felt was right at the time and perversely stuck with it.
 Musically, it is not actually that adventurous, but the tracks all flow into each other with one heck of an evocative atmosphere.
 In that way, it is actually extremely adventurous, however.
 It is all about the overall effect.
 The effect of this album is certainly one that sticks with you.
 It begs repeated listens.

-Now, in 2018, opinions are still divided, but it is about the quality of the latest Tony Visconti remastering.
+Now, regarding the album's sound.
+In 2018, opinions are still divided, but it is about the quality of the latest Tony Visconti remastering.
 Many find it "compressed", "too loud", "too bassy" and so on.
 Personally, I disagree in the strongest possible terms.
-This is the big, loud, bassy reproduction of "Low" that I have waited forty years to hear.
-In my view, and it is only my view, the EMI/RYKO remaster was tinny and muffled and far too low in both volume and clarity and while I like many of the 1999 remasters, I found it didn't work on "Low" - again being too trebly for my taste.
+This is the big, loud, bassy reproduction of Low that I have waited forty years to hear.
+In my view, and it is only my view, the EMI/RYKO remaster was tinny and muffled and far too low in both volume and clarity and while I like many of the 1999 remasters, I found it didn't quite work so well on Low - again being a bit too trebly for my taste.